 4.)
 Color contrast

 If there’s something on your banner that you particularly want to be seen – such as a tagline or a logo – the colors used shouldn’t blend into the background.
+Keep this in mind as you create your vinyl banner design.
 You’d want the colors on those elements to contrast with the background as much as is practical.

 Less is often more when it comes to banner designs.
 Cluttered spaces make important images and text more difficult to figure out.